 620-4.1 Testing: Measure the ground resistance with an instrument designed specifically to measure and document earth/ground resistance, soil resistivity, and current flow.
-Conduct the test by using the fall-of-potential method as described in the Institute of Electronic and Electrical Engineers (IEEE) Standard 81.If fall-of-potential tests cannot be performed, it is acceptable to measure resistance at each accessible ground rod using a clamp-on ground resistance tester.
+Conduct the test by using the fall-of-potential method as described in the IEEE Standard 81.
 Provide the Engineer with written, certified test results for each testing location.
-Illegible handwritten results are not acceptable.
+Illegible hand-written results are not acceptable.
 Provide the following information on the test results:

-1. The formal name or ID for the location where the test was performed

-2. The GPS latitude and longitude for the location where the test was performed

-3. The date on which the test was performed

-4. The make and model number, serial number, and last date of calibration (by an independent testing facility within the previous 12 months) for the grounding resistance testing device used

-5. Contact information (including name, signature, and employer name) for each person conducting, witnessing, or certifying the test

-6. Description of the local environmental and soil conditions at the time of testing

-7. A rough sketch of the site grounding system; along with the corresponding measured data points

-8. Page numbering showing the current page number and total page count (e.g., Page 1 of 3)
+- 1. The formal name or ID for the location where the test was performed - 2.
+The GPS latitude and longitude for the location where the test was performed - 3.
+The date on which the test was performed - 4.
+The make and model number, serial number, and last date of calibration (by an independent testing facility within the previous 12 months) for the grounding resistance testing device used - 5.
+Contact information (including name, signature, and employer name) for each person conducting, witnessing, or certifying the test - 6.
+Description of the local environmental and soil conditions at the time of testing - 7.
+A rough sketch of the site grounding system; along with the corresponding measured data points - 8.
+Page numbering showing the current page number and total page count (e.g., Page 1 of 3)

 620-4.2 Inspection: Do not backfill below-grade grounding installations and grounding connections until inspected and approved.
-The Engineer will inspect the installation for proper connection types, tightness, workmanship, and conformance to Plans.
+The Engineer will inspect the installation for proper connection types, tightness, workmanship, and conformance to plans.
 Replace any exothermic bonds that are deemed unsatisfactory with new exothermic bonds.
 Repair or replace any mechanical connections that are deemed unsatisfactory.
 Measure the resistance at each accessible ground rod using a clamp-on earth tester.
 The measurement at any individual rod is the cumulative resistance of all rods in a parallel circuit.